Tuesday, April 27, 2010

 Before that happened I appeared in another workshop with Dickey Nesenger, a Seattle playwright.
 The workshop was called Page One.
 Participants were supposed to leave page one of their manuscripts, and we were forced to say something brilliant about them after they were read aloud to us.

 When I teach writing, I always try to stay away from the American mode of "I Looooved It So Much But ..."
 I try to be honest and supportive, knowing that beginning writers don't need bland praise, just a loving headbutt.
-Maybe that's why people started to throw eggs at me?

 In the evening I walked a last round at Kiana Lodge, admiring the tribal art work and the beautiful view of the sound.
 They do weddings here, and sometimes the odd coyote jogs through looking for a haiku poet to munch on.